willGraham01/PiranhasHalfyord/plot/scenes/05-days-rest-at-night.md

 A then folds, and since we are back to B's turn, the up the ante phase is over.
 The pot is how 5 GP (3 from buy-in, 2 from up the ante).

-B then reveals his remaining dice.
+B then reveals his remaining dice, being the last player to up the ante.
 His total is 4 + 3 + 7 + 20 = 34, and then his d4 and d20 explode.
 He rolls again, getting a 2 on the d20 and a 3 on the d4.
 Thus, his grand total is 4 + 3 + 7 + 20 + 3 + 2 = 39.